-Because the emissions can vary as a function of the management types as defined in SBB (2017a, 2017b), different logging intensities and physical terrain conditions, a random stratified sampling approach was conducted over the whole range of active logging concessions (including community forest)17.

-17 In total four intensive/controlled, four extensive/conventional and two FSC certified sampling units (corresponding to the logging units) were randomly selected.
+Because the emissions can vary as a function of the management types as defined in SBB (2017a, 2017b), different logging intensities and physical terrain conditions, a random stratified sampling approach was conducted over the whole range of active logging concessions (including community forest).
+In total four intensive/controlled, four extensive/conventional and two FSC certified sampling units (logging units) were randomly selected, based on the number of logging units of each type in the country.